Research

-I am broadly interested in statistics and biostatistics, with a current focus on statistical learning, precision medicine, integrative analysis, behavioral task analysis, missing data, survival data, conformal inference, nonparametric and semiparametric statistics, and applications in mental health and diabetes.
+I am broadly interested in Statistics and Biostatistics, with a current focus on statistical learning, personalized medicine, computational psychiatry, integrative analysis, neuroimaging data modeling, and their applications in mental health and diabetes.
+My research has included work on incomplete data, noisy data, and conformal inference.
 This page provides an overview of the main projects I have worked on and am currently pursuing.
-Click on each project title for more details, including related papers and presentations.
+If you’re interested, please click on each project title for more details, including related papers and presentations.
+Feel free to connect with me for further discussion.
 If you prefer to view my papers by year, please see this link.

 Learning Individualized Treatment Rules from Multi-Study and Multi-Site